 The destruction of a sand mandala is itself a ceremonial event.
 Crowds gather to watch the colourful arrangement be brushed into nothing more than a pile of grey dust.
 This act of annihilation symbolises the ephemerality of life and the world.
 In carrying out the hard work, arduous and complex as it is, and then ruining that work, the Tibetan monks reinforce their appreciation of impermanence.
 They accept that the world is in a constant state of flux.

 This appreciation of impermanence helps us live in the present; we should focus on right now because what’s gone is quickly forgotten by all and what’s to come can’t phase us if we accept that, as the pre-Socratic philosopher Heraclitus put it, the only constant in life is change.
 Fate leads the willing and drags along the reluctant.
+To live like a Stoic, follow Fate.

 Everything Has Happened Before